kikwik/mail-manager-bundle/README.md

 Configuration
 -------------

-1. Create your Entity class the extends from `Kikwik\MailManagerBundle\Model\Template`:
+1. Create your Entity class the extends from `Kikwik\MailManagerBundle\Model\Template`.
+    The static `getTemplateChoices` method can be used to list the available templates defined in the system (inside the easyadmin controllers)

 ```php
 <?php